About inclusive education

 Inclusive education means that all learners are welcomed by their local early learning service and school, and are supported to play, learn, contribute and participate in all aspects of life at the school or service.

-Inclusive education is underpinned by the belief that every learner has the potential to make a valuable contribution to the wellbeing of their family, whānau, community and to Aotearoa New Zealand as a whole.
-It asserts that our diversity is a strength and "draws attention to diversity and difference as a key part of quality teaching, honouring Articles 2 and 3 of the Treaty of Waitangi."
-(ERO, p.16).
+It is underpinned by the belief that every learner has the potential to make a valuable contribution to the wellbeing of their family, whānau, community and to Aotearoa New Zealand as a whole.
+It asserts that our diversity is a strength.

 Inclusive education is also about how we develop and design our learning spaces and activities so that all learners are affirmed in their identity and can learn and participate together.
-Deliberate attention is also given to identifying and removing barriers to learning and wellbeing.
+It means deliberately identifying and removing barriers to learning and wellbeing.

 Benefits of inclusive education – educating for diversity